briochemc/JuliaProPlotExamples/README.md

 1. You can't format all the subplots at once with `axs.format` AFAIK, so you have to loop through all axes and format each of them.

 1. `f, axs = proplot.subplots()` returns a vector of axes, even if you specify multiple columns, so that you need to reshape (and transpose) the `axs` array to get access to the axes in the "expected" way.

+1. I saved the images via `savefig("X.png")`, which did not preserve some features.